• Skip to primary navigation

 How Tight Should Choke Tubes Be?

 Choke tubes should be screwed on so that the threads are completely mated and there is no gap between the choke tube and the end of the shotgun barrel.
-The force applied to tighten a choke tube should be moderate by hand, but not so much that it causes the threads to strip.
+The force applied to tighten a choke tube should be applied by hand with moderate pressure, but not so much that it causes the threads to strip or become damaged.

-Every part of every shotgun should be tightened sufficiently.
-Take note that it does not need to be tightened too much.
-You can just tighten them enough that they will not fall off and won’t back out.
-In this article, we are going to talk about how tight your choke tube should be.
-Let’s get started!
+Every part of every shotgun should be tightened sufficiently, not just the choke.
+Take note that a choke does not need to be tightened too much.
+You can just tighten them enough that they will be hand tight without backing out.

 How To Tell Your Choke Tube Is Tight Enough?